Earlier this year, 565 of you generously gave us your time to complete a survey about your current challenges, and focuses going forward.

-- It’s produced from more sustainable materials, or with a more sustainable process than other similar products, such as bamboo toothbrushes.
+- It’s produced from more sustainable materials, or with a more sustainable process than other similar products, such as Truthbrush's bamboo toothbrushes, or The Sustainable Watch Company's recycled wooden timepieces.
 You can also look for industry-specific certification for this, such as FSC certification for paper and wood products.

 - The supplier carries out other ‘eco-friendly practices, like planting trees, or offsetting their carbon footprint.

 Again, some of this will be a judgment call — aiming to find ‘perfectly sustainable’ products isn’t practical or indeed possible, this is all just about improvement.

 Next, it’s time to turn your attention to your own packaging, and how you can make this more sustainable.

 Bags — Paper bags are a better choice than plastic ones.
 Recycled paper bags (which are also recyclable) are even better.
 Recycled and recyclable paper bags printed with eco-friendly inks?
 Better still.

 Protective packaging — Instead of bubble wrap, opt for corrugated cardboard, or GreenWrap (another cardboard format).
 If you’re sending something fragile in the post, look into biodegradable packing peanuts.

 Tape — Opt for recyclable ‘paper’ tape options over regular sellotape.